mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/10_tdm_generic_broadway_flows.md

 The Broadway folder in the Shared Objects includes the flows that are used across several Logical Units.
 These flows can be generic or specific.

 The generic flows are the utilities required for the TDM execution.
 They handle the activities such as setting the global variables and sync mode, loading the reference, handling the errors, populating the execution statistics and more.
-All these flows must be copied from the TDM folder of the TDM library under the Shared Objects to your  project.
+All these flows must be imported from the TDM library to your  project's Shared Objects.
 They do not require any manual update.

 Below are the insights into the structure and functionality of some of the generic flows.